IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/guide/04-read-projection.md

 ## Configuring Projection Builders

-Now we have our `IEventItemProjectionBuilder<CustomerAccountEventItem>` we need to tell the library to use it.
+Now we have our `IEventItemProjectionBuilder<CustomerAccountEventItem, ReadProjectionKey>` we need to tell the library to use it.
 This is done via again extending the `.AddCosmosEventSourcing(...)` implementation.
 See an example of this below.

 ```csharp
 builder.Services.AddCosmosEventSourcing(eventSourcingBuilder =>